inspircd/docker/README.md

 ## TLS

-This container generates a self-signed TLS certificate on startup as long as none exists.
+This container image generates a self-signed TLS certificate on startup as long as none exists.
 To use this container with TLS enabled:

 ```console
 $ docker run --name inspircd -p 6667:6667 -p 6697:6697 inspircd/inspircd-docker